My Cart (0 pieces)

 Transparency.

-PNG and SVG support transparency, but PNG is generally better for images requiring partial transparency, such as images with anti-aliasing around the edges.
+PNG and SVG support transparency, but PNG is generally better for images requiring partial transparency (transparent backgrounds), such as images with anti-aliasing around the edges.
 On the other hand, SVG is better for images that require a single color to be transparent, such as logos with a solid background color.

 Compatibility.

-PNG is a more widely supported format and is generally supported by all web browsers, whereas SVG support is not as universal.
+PNG is a more widely supported image file format online and is generally supported by all web browsers, whereas SVG support is not as universal.
 However, most modern browsers do support SVG, and support is constantly improving.

-In general, SVG is a better choice for images that will be used on the web, while PNG is a better choice for images that will be used in print or for images that require high-quality transparency.
+In general, SVG is a better choice for images that will be used on the responsive web design, while PNG is a better choice for images that will be used in print or for images that require high-quality transparency.

 FAQ for SVG vs. PNG